Florida must stop expanding 'Alligator Alcatraz' immigration center, judge says

 President Donald Trump toured the facility last month and suggested it could be a model for future lockups nationwide as his administration races to expand the infrastructure necessary for increasing deportations.

+Miccosukee Tribe Chairman Talbert Cypress said this isn't the first time the tribe has has to fight for its land and rights.

+"We will always stand up for our culture, our sovereignty, and for the Everglades," Cypress said in a statement.

-Attorneys for the state and federal governments argued that, although the detention center would be holding federal detainees, the construction and operation of the facility was entirely under the state of Florida, meaning the federal environmental law didn't apply.
+Attorneys for the state and federal defendants didn't immediately respond to emailed inquiries late Thursday.
+But they have previously argued that, although the detention center would be holding federal detainees, the construction and operation of the facility was entirely under the state of Florida, meaning the federal environmental law didn't apply.

 The judge has said the detention facility was, at a minimum, a joint partnership between the state and federal government.